Planck (spacecraft)

-At the end of its mission Planck was put into a heliocentric graveyard orbit and passivated to prevent it from endangering any future missions.
+At the end of its mission, Planck was put into a heliocentric graveyard orbit and passivated to prevent it from endangering any future missions.
 The final deactivation command was sent to Planck in October 2013.

+The mission provided the most precise measurements of several key cosmological parameters.
+Planck's observations helped determine the age of the universe, the average density of ordinary matter and dark matter in the Universe, and other important characteristics of the cosmos.

 Objectives

 The mission had a wide variety of scientific aims, including: